-Service Prior to 2018 table and the Maximum Depreciation Deduction for Passenger Automobiles (Including Trucks and Vans) acquired before September 28, 2017, and placed in service during 2018-2021 table, earlier, for the applicable tax year to figure his depreciation deductions during the recovery period.
+If your car was subject to the maximum limits for depreciation and you have unrecovered basis in the car, you can continue to claim depreciation.
+See claim a section 179 deduction or the special depreciation allowance for the car.
+He continued to use the car 100% in his business throughout the recovery period (2012 through 2017).
+For those years, Bob used the MACRS Depreciation Chart (200% declining balance method) and the Maximum Depreciation Deduction for Cars table, earlier, for the applicable tax year to figure his depreciation deductions during the recovery period.
 Bob's depreciation deductions were subject to the depreciation limits so he will have unrecovered basis at the end of the recovery period as shown in the following table.